Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

 \subsection{The Hilbert--Brouwer controversy}

 A problem of the form $\bGamma\lor\neg\bGamma$ may in general be very hard.
-There is nothing surprising here, of course, since the law of excluded middle applies to propositions, whereas $\bGamma$ is a problem.
+There is nothing surprising here, of course, since the principle of excluded middle applies to propositions, whereas $\bGamma$ is a problem.
 Nevertheless, the principle of decidability of every mathematical problem has been stressed forcefully by Hilbert in the preface to his famous list of problems \cite{Hi1}:

 A counterexample to Hilbert's ascription of his conviction to all mathematicians was soon provided by Brouwer, who himself fiercely opposed it \cite{Br07}*{Statement XXI}, \cite{Br08}, \cite{Br28}.
-Yet one can hardly deny that the task of {\it settlement}, in the sense of Hilbert, of mathematical problems (including, indeed, those in Hilbert's list), i.e., the task of solving problems of the form $\bGamma\lor\neg\bGamma$, is something that we mathematicians all constantly undertake, with great efforts --- including those 99\% of us who consider the law of excluded middle to be a triviality, which can be used freely whenever the need arises.
+Yet one can hardly deny that the task of {\it settlement}, in the sense of Hilbert, of mathematical problems (including, indeed, those in Hilbert's list), i.e., the task of solving problems of the form $\bGamma\lor\neg\bGamma$, is something that we mathematicians all constantly undertake, with great efforts --- including those 99\% of us who consider the principle of excluded middle to be a triviality, which can be used freely whenever the need arises.

-We thus come to distinguish the {\it law of excluded middle} (for propositions) and the {\it principle of decidability} (for problems).
-Yet the two have been systematically conflated by Heyting (see \cite{He1} and \cite{Tr99}*{p.\ 235}) and especially by Brouwer; in fact, their conflation was at the very source of Brouwer's opposition to the law of excluded middle, whose first published record \cite{Br08} reads:
+We thus come to distinguish the {\it principle of excluded middle} (for propositions) and the {\it principle of decidability} (for problems).
+Yet the two have been systematically conflated by Heyting (see \cite{He1} and \cite{Tr99}*{p.\ 235}) and especially by Brouwer; in fact, their conflation was at the very root of Brouwer's opposition to the principle of excluded middle, whose first published record \cite{Br08} reads:

-This all is remarkably similar to what one could say about the {\it problem} of ``embedding of one system in another'' (whatever that means), except for the alleged connection with the law of excluded middle.
-Twenty years later, Brouwer has even complained that after his repeated declarations that the law of excluded middle is the same as the principle of decidability, Hilbert still fails to recognize their alleged identity \cite{Br28}.
+This all is remarkably similar to what one could say about the {\it problem} of ``embedding of one system in another'' (whatever that means), except for the alleged connection with the principle of excluded middle.
+Twenty years later, Brouwer has even complained that after his repeated declarations that the principle of excluded middle is the same as the principle of decidability, Hilbert still fails to recognize their alleged identity \cite{Br28}.
 Unfortunately, neither this complaint nor the repeated declarations cited in it seem to bring in any arguments as to why the two principles should be equated (apart from the insistence that they obviously should).
 In fact, in the opinion of Kolmogorov \cite{Kol29},